YINDAIYING/Deep-Robust-Statistical-Arbitrage/README.md

 The file "2_assets (XOM&BP) pairs_trading.py" covers the neural network approach in a situation where the pairs trading strategy fails.

-The file "per_share transaction cost high_dimension.py" covers the neural network approach in high dimensional setting (10-50 assets) with per_share transaction cost applied.
+The file "per_share transaction cost high_dimension.py" covers the neural network approach in a high dimensional setting (10-50 assets) with per_share transaction cost applied.

-The file "proportional transaction cost high_dimension.py" covers the neural network approach in high dimensional setting (10-50 assets) with proportional transaction cost applied.
+The file "proportional transaction cost high_dimension.py" covers the neural network approach in a high dimensional setting (10-50 assets) with proportional transaction cost applied.

-The file "Online Learning.py" covers the approach which train the model with streamed data, that is, to fine-tune the model with the most recent incoming data, known as online-learning in the literature.
+The file "Online Learning.py" covers the approach which trains the model with streamed data, that is, to fine-tune the model with the most recent incoming data, known as online-learning in the literature.

+The file "plot_equity_cuve_2_assets (STOXX&SP500).py" plots the equity curve of the trained strategies over time.

 # Implementation
 Our implementation is based on the deep learning engine Pytorch.
 Note that CUDA is needed for execution!